Gonzaga Welcomes 8 New Act Six Scholars

 - Support and inspire by providing strong campus support, ongoing leadership development and vocational connections to inspire scholars to serve their home communities.

 Act Six alumni continue their leadership once they step foot into their communities.
-Eighty-one percent of Act Six scholars earn their bachelor’s degrees within six years, more than double the rate for low-income, first-generation students nationwide.
+Eighty-one percent of Act Six scholars earn their bachelor’s degrees within six years or less, more than double the rate for low-income, first-generation students nationwide.
 More than two-thirds of the program’s graduates are working or serving in their home communities.

 The scholars begin an intensive six-month training program that involves weekly meetings with Act Six staff, retreats and campus visits.